 – guaranteed the share price of money market funds, thus extending FDIC-type insurance beyond commercial banks for the first time, even though the money market funds had never paid insurance premiums as commercial banks and their depositors periodically have to do.
 The Temporary Guarantee Program for Money Market Funds lasted from September 2008 to September 2009.

 The Fed and Treasury also started several major initiatives to support the value of mortgage-backed securities.
-That includes backstopping Fannie Mae and Freddie Mac, who in turn guarantee mortgages that currently collateralize about one-fourth of the repo market.
+That includes backstopping Fannie Mae and Freddie Mac, who in turn guarantee mortgages that collateralized about one-fourth of the repo market at that time.

 FDIC-type insurance for shadow banking